davegallinat/AstroJournal/readme.md

 ## Astronomy Journal for Wordpress

-A plugin for keeping an astronomical observation journal.
+A plugin for keeping an astronomy observation journal.

 ### Features